School-age children development

 There will be big differences in height, weight, and build among children of this age range.
 It is important to remember that genetic background, as well as nutrition and exercise, may affect a child's growth.

 A sense of body image begins developing around age 6.
 Sedentary habits in school-age children are linked to a risk for obesity and heart disease in adults.
-Children in this age group should get 1 hour of physical activity per day.
+Children in this age group should get at least 1 hour of physical activity per day.

 There can also be a big difference in the age at which children begin to develop secondary sexual characteristics.
 For girls, secondary sex characteristics include: